mafintosh/level-dat/README.md

 #### `db.createChangesReadStream([opts])`

 Get a change feed stream from the database.
-Set `options.change` to only get a partial stream and `options.data` to get the data as well.
+Set `options.since = change` to only get a partial stream and `options.data` to get the data as well.

 #### `db.createChangesWriteStream([opts])`